littleGnAl/littlegnal.github.io/_posts/2019-07-09-kmpp_flutter_en.md

 }
 ```

-Now, you can call the Kotlin code of the `common` module in Swift.
+Afterwards, you can call the Kotlin code of the `common` module in Swift.
 Referring to the official documentation, [Writing custom platform-specific code](https://flutter.dev/docs/development/platform-integration/platform-channels), we implement the `FlutterMethodChannel` in `AppDelegate.swift` and call the `SqlDelightManager#methodCall` function:

 ```swift
 @UIApplicationMain